 No specific monitoring procedures or treatment thresholds have been developed for woolly apple aphid.
 Generally, monitoring should begin in midsummer or perhaps earlier if the winter was mild.
 If many colonies are in the fruiting zone of the tree, treatment will probably be needed.

 The parasitoid Aphelinus mali is generally given the most credit for biological control of woolly apple aphid.
-Although A. mali may play a role, research in Washington has shown that a complex of generalist predators including lady beetles, syrphid fly larvae, green lacewings, and Deraeocoris brevis is also important.
-The perception that A. mali is responsible for biological control stems from the evidence it leaves behind in the form of mummies; predators consume all or part of the colony, and leave no trace of their activities.
-The more sedentary predators (syrphid larvae) are the easiest to find in aphid colonies; however, more mobile predators may also have an impact.
-Nocturnal predators, such as the European earwig, may go unnoticed.
-The latter is considered an important predator of woolly apple aphid worldwide, but its role in Washington orchards is largely unexplored.
-Recent evidence indicates it may be more important than preliminary research had indicated.
+Although A. mali play a role, research in Washington has shown that a complex of generalist predators including lady beetles, syrphid fly larvae, green lacewings, Deraeocoris brevis, and European earwig is also important.
+Whereas A. mali leaves behind evidence of parasitism in the form of mummies, the important role of predators can be overlooked because they consume all or part of the colony, leaving no trace of their activities.
+The more sedentary predators (syrphid larvae) are the easiest to find in aphid colonies; however, more mobile predators also have an impact, and nocturnal predators such as the European earwig may go unnoticed.
+The latter is considered an important predator of woolly apple aphid in Washington and worldwide.
 (For more information on specific natural enemies, see Predators or Parasitoids on the Beneficials page).

 The pest status of woolly apple aphid in the Pacific Northwest has varied over time.
 During the era predominated by organophosphate use, it was not considered a serious pest, or at least one that was easily controlled.
 The transition of pest management programs away from organophosphates has been associated with an increase in the incidence and severity of woolly apple aphid outbreaks.
 While the causes for this can only be speculative, reducing the use of specific organophosphates in the delayed-dormant and mid-late summer (2nd generation codling moth) are plausible explanations.
 Organophosphates have been replaced by other groups of pesticides (including IGRs, neonicotinoids, and other novel modes of action), which have little or no toxicity to woolly apple aphid, but may be equally toxic to its natural enemies.
 In addition, milder winters may improve overwintering survival, and contribute to earlier or higher populations.

 Disruption of biological control may be effected to a greater or lesser degree by various pesticides; toxicity of various orchards pesticides to natural enemies has been rated and can be found in the Orchard Pesticide Effects on Natural Enemies Database (OPENED) and within the WSU Decision Aid System App.
-Recent research, and industry experience has indicated that outbreaks are consistently associated with the use of certain codling moth materials.
+Recent research and industry experience has indicated that outbreaks are consistently associated with the use of certain codling moth materials such as Rimon (novaluron) and Delegate (spinetoram).

 Chemical controls can be applied either proactively or reactively.
 The use of an organophosphate plus oil in the delayed dormant period has been shown to provide season-long control in some cases, or at least suppression throughout the summer.
 An effective pesticide can be applied at any time during the season when populations increase.
 Care must be taken to anticipate a fall outbreak and ensure that the preharvest interval of the pesticide is observed.
 See the Crop Protection Guide (CPG) for appropriate pesticide choices and timings.
 An excerpt from the CPG is shown below.